How Do You Choose the Right Restaurant Concept?

 Learn as much as you can about every other restaurant in your area—their menus, price ranges, and their customer service styles.
 Even if a particular restaurant doesn't appeal to you personally, it stands to reason that it appeals to a lot of other people if it's thriving and successful.
 Learn something from that.
 Find out why.

 Is the food that great?
 Is it the type of cuisine that's being offered?
 Maybe it's the customer service or some other gimmick.
 Figure it out.
-This might even involve sending "secret diners" in for a meal and having them chat with other customers to find out why those folks keep coming back.
+It might even involve sending "secret diners" in for a meal and having them chat with other customers to find out why those folks keep coming back.

-Launch this fact-finding mission long before you open your own doors, and remember that the cuisine is a pivotal factor.
+Launch this fact-finding mission long before you open your doors, and remember that the cuisine is a pivotal factor.
 If the most popular place in town is a Tex-Mex joint, you might want to head in a different direction.
-Even if your food is better, it will take a while to establish that and it will cost you money to keep your doors open until it happens.
+Even if your food is better, it will take a while to establish that, and it will cost you money to keep your doors open until it happens.

-There's no rule that you can't start out with another concept and include your really impressive Tex-Mex dishes as a side menu or feature.
+There's no rule that you can't start out with another concept and include your impressive Tex-Mex dishes as a side menu or feature.
 Just don't lead with them.
 Word will hopefully spread if you let your food do the talking.